Decorating Magic

 Okay, it got some stuff right.
 It did know that the tree was decorated with ornaments, ribbon, and floral picks with a natural, earthy tone scheme and nativity-inspired decorations.

 However, it got all sorts of stuff messed up.
-It actually suggested you put lights on the tree last.
+It actually suggested you put lights on the tree after the ornaments.
 If you have ever decorated a tree, you know that putting lights over the ornaments is a bad idea.
 You end up seeing lots of cords.
 Also, if you are looking at the picture, you know that there are no lights on this particular tree.
 Silly, AI!

 If you would like to learn to decorate a tree like this, be sure to meander through our portfolio of decorated trees from this year and Christmas past.
 We share lots of tips on decorating magic for each tree depending on how much time we have for typing.